PeerAssets/pacli/README.md

 Implemented using `pypeerassets` Python library, this command line program is useful as companion utility during PeerAssets development and testing.
 It is built for headless (CLI) usage via intuitive and easy to learn set of commands.

-All deck id's are shortened by taking only 20 first characters of full sha256 deck id, this is to allow easier user interaction and use less screen space.
-You can always get full deck id by calling `pacli deck --info` command as shown bellow.
-When querying for deck you can use short deck id, full deck id and deck name.
-Using short or full deck id is advised as decks can have a same name.
+It stores the privkey in OS's native keystore, which is automatically unlocked upon logging into active user session.
+It handles only one key for now, until HD key support is not implemented.

+Main config file is located in `$HOME/.config/pacli`.

 Examples:

-> pacli --h
+> pacli -- --help

 show all commands

-> pacli status

-show current network, all subscribed decks and their card balances

-> pacli new_address
+> pacli address show [--privkey, --pubkey, --wif]

-generate a new address and load it into wallet
+show current address, or it's privkey, pubkey or wif

-> pacli address_balance <deck> <address>
+> pacli address balance

-show card balance of the address
+show balance of the current address

 > pacli deck search "My little pony"